kiwi0fruit/pyppdf/README.rst

    Usage: pyppdf [OPTIONS] [SITE]

-     Reads html document from stdin, converts it to pdf via pyppeteer and writes to disk.
+     Reads html document from stdin, converts it to pdf via pyppeteer and writes to disk (or writes base64 encoded pdf to stdout).
 SITE is optional and it's a site url of a file path.

      -d, --dict defaults: